abstractsins/weather/README.md

 # weather app
 ## using OpenWeatherMap API

-### Currently fetches and logs weather and humidity for Philadelphia, PA
+### Currently fetches and logs temperature and humidity for Philadelphia, PA